FormidableLabs/nuka-carousel/README.md

 | SpaceBar                   | When `autoplay={true}` pauses and unpauses carousel |

 - Keyboard shortcuts are disabled as a default.
-To enable them set `enableKeyboardControls` to `true`.
+To enable them set `enableKeyboardControls` prop to `true`.

 ### Props